List of Regular Show characters: Carter and Briggs

 Carter (voiced by Steven Blum) and Briggs (voiced by Roger Craig Smith) are two movie stars who play as cops.
 In their first appearance, they arrange a donut contest and the winner will get to be on their next show.
 Mordecai and Rigby manage to win the contest after facing against two persistent competitors in a deadly void.
 They made cameo appearances in a few episodes.
 In "Brilliant Century Duck Special", they help the park gang and the Baby Ducks fight the geese, who are working for businessmen that are trying to tear down the park.
 In the eighth-season finale, they help the park gang fight Anti-Pops and Streaming.

-Pam Dunwoody
+Pam

-Pam Dunwoody (voiced by Ali Hillis) is one of the dome workers that Benson falls in love with during the dome experiment.
+Pam (voiced by Ali Hillis) is one of the dome workers that Benson falls in love with during the dome experiment.
 It didn't seem like she was interested but it is revealed she reciprocated this and they went out on a couple of dates.
 When the park got sent into space, she considered ending their relationship since she couldn't handle a long-distance relationship.
 After the park returns, they got back together and presumably got married in the years to come.